-- People who have limited mobility or who cannot avoid coming into close contact with others who may be infected, such as direct support providers and family members
+- People who have limited mobility or who cannot avoid coming into close contact with others who may be infected, such as direct support providers and family members.

-- People who have trouble understanding information or practicing preventive measures, such as hand washing and social distancing
+- People who have trouble understanding information or practicing preventive measures, such as hand washing and social distancing.

-- People who may not be able to communicate symptoms of illness
+- People who may not be able to communicate symptoms of illness.

 - Clean and disinfect frequently touched objects and surfaces (e.g., counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, bedside tables), and equipment such as wheelchairs, scooters, walkers, canes, oxygen tanks and tubing, communication boards and other assistive devices.

 There are some additional things people with disabilities can do to prepare during the COVID-19 outbreak:

-Plan at least two ways of communicating from home and work that can be used rapidly in an emergency (e.g., landline phone, cell phone, text-messaging, email).
+- Plan at least two ways of communicating from home and work that can be used rapidly in an emergency (e.g., landline phone, cell phone, text-messaging, email).
 Write down this information and keep it with you.